Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Buyer’s Guide: Picking the Best Toy for Dogs Who Like to Dig

-Dogs have powerful legs, claws, and feet that are well-equipped to excavate large amounts of soil.
-Many also have a lot of pent-up energy and need to find ways in which to expend that energy.
-Digging is a natural behavior for dogs, and some, especially those that were bred to chase prey down holes and underground, have been bred for that very purpose and they will find it difficult to ignore the digging call.
+Dogs have powerful legs, claws, and feet well-equipped to excavate large amounts of soil.
+Many also have a lot of pent-up energy and need to find ways to expend that energy.
+Digging is a natural behavior for dogs, and some, especially those bred to chase prey down holes and underground, have been bred for that very purpose, and they will find it difficult to ignore the digging call.

-This means breeds like Jack Russells and Dachshunds are prone to digging while in the garden, and they might also start digging at carpets, rugs, and the floor inside your house.
-While it is difficult to find toys that exactly replicate the digging activity, they do exist, and there is a wide variety of toys that can distract and entertain your pup, to take its mind off the desire to dig.
+Breeds like Jack Russells and Dachshunds are prone to digging in the yard, and they might also tear up the carpets, rugs, and floor inside your house.
+While it is difficult to find toys that replicate the digging activity, they exist, and there are several toys that distract and entertain your pup.

 Why Do Dogs Dig?